jeffchao/bottled-water/README.md

 ## How it works

 This repo has an [Aptfile](https://github.com/jeffchao/bottled-water/blob/master/Aptfile).
-This file requires that your app uses the [Heroku Apt Plugin](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt).
+This file requires that your app uses the [Heroku Apt Buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-apt).
 This `Aptfile` tells each dyno, that when it boots, to download the Kafka Connect and KSQL dependencies.
 These dependencies contain libraries and binaries necessary to run Kafka Connect and KSQL binaries.

+These bianries eventually run `java`, so this repo also requires the Heroku JVM Buildpack.

 This repo has a [Procfile](https://github.com/jeffchao/bottled-water/blob/master/Procfile) which tells a dyno what to do when it runs.
 This `Procfile` has commands on how to start a Kafka Connect cluster